Mastercard/terraform-provider-restapi/README.md

 - `id_attribute` (string, optional): Defaults to `id_attribute` set on the provider.
 Allows per-resource override of `id_attribute` (see `id_attribute` provider config documentation).
 - `object_id` (string, optional): Defaults to the id learned by the provider during normal operations and `id_attribute`.
 Allows you to set the id manually.
 This is used in conjunction with the `*_path` attributes.
 - `data` (string, required): Valid JSON data that this provider will manage with the API server.
 This should represent the whole API object that you want to create.
 The provider's information.
+- `force_new` (array of strings, optional): Any changes to these values will result in recreating the resource instead of updating.
 - `debug` (boolean, optional): Whether to emit verbose debug output while working with the API object on the server.
 This can be gathered by setting `TF_LOG=1` environment variable.

 This provider also exports the following parameters: